-Within StuAct Online, your organization will always be in one of five statuses of recognition.
+Within Get Involved, your organization will always be in one of seven statuses of recognition.
 These define your organization's official relationship to the university.

 - Recognized The organization meets all requirements and can operate without restrictions. - Renewing Recognition The organization recently switched between recognition cycles and is renewing its recognition requirements.
-During this time, the organization can continue to operate without restrictions in this phase for 60 days. - Pending Recognition The organization is completing the New Student Organization process and is completing its recognition process for the first time.
-The organization can operate completely, but must meet the recognition requirements within 60 days. - Recognized with Restrictions The organization is still considered recognized by the university, but has failed to meet all necessary organizational standards.
+During this time, the organization can continue to operate without restrictions in this phase for two months. - Pending Recognition The organization has completed the New Student Organization process and is finishing its recognition process for the first time.
+The organization can operate completely, but must meet the recognition requirements within two months. - New Student Organization The organization is in the process of completing their New Student Organization process and must complete their pre-recognition checklist within one month of the organization's Get Involved page creation. - Recognized with Restrictions The organization is still considered recognized by the university, but has failed to meet all necessary organizational standards.
 In this phase, the organization's ability to utilize campus resources is temporarily restricted.
 Once all elements of the organization's StuAct Online recognition checklist are completed, the organization's status will return to Recognized.
-If the organization remains restricted for more than 60 days, its status will change to Not Recognized. - Not Recognized The organization is no longer recognized by the university.
-In order to renew, it must restart the recognition process.
+If the organization remains restricted for more than two months, its status will change to Not Recognized. - Not Recognized The organization is no longer recognized by the university.
+In order to renew, it must restart the recognition process by contacting Student Organization Leadership and Development at solad@stuact.tamu.edu. - Suspended The organization is currently in bad standing with the university due to conduct violation, university rule violation, etc. and is not allowed to operate until suspended status is lifted.